Kerbas-ad-astra/CommNet-Relays/README.md

 		* Because this depends on variables introduced in CC 1.15.3, **this and later versions are no longer compatible with KSP 1.1.0-2.**
 	* Contracts are broken out into individual cfg files (I got tired of scrolling all over the place when editing...)
 	* The license is changed to the GPL v3 (or later).
-* 02016 11 XX (2.0): Constructing New Relays
+* 02017 02 25 (2.0): Constructing New Relays
 	* Renamed to "CommNet Relays".
 	* Backend logic overhauled to use new CC antenna parameter.
-Specific parts are no longer required to complete contracts (though unlocking the stock relays is required for them to generate); just use enough relay antennas to get the job done (20,000 HG-5 antennas would qualify for a Jool relay).
+Specific parts are no longer required to complete contracts.
 	* Adjusted some of the contract parameters to reduce duplication and increase available choices.
 	* Max/min apoapses adjusted to CommNet balance.
 		* Adjusted RSS patch.
-		* Added OPM patch, best used with Custom Barn Kit.
+		* Added OPM patch.
 	* Added new "Super DSN" contract to build enormous DSN relays.
 Why?
 Because we can!

 ##Roadmap